adequatica/adequatica.github.io/_posts/2019-06-08-mountainboard-boardercross-championships-2012-2018-infographics.md

 ![Mountainboard Boardercross Championships 2012–2018 Infographics](/assets/2019-06-08/00-cover.jpg)

 Mountainboarding is a tiny sport, but with a strong community of passionate riders.
-Despite that regular bordercross сhampionships started only six years ago.
+Despite that regular bordercross championships started only six years ago.
 The organizers of each event act independently, so the results are presented in non-standardized form and I had to spend some time aggregating data in one spreadsheet.
 Based on that information I made some charts and theses which found interesting.

 ### 148 riders participated 452 times in 6 championships